 Unless you live in a bubble, you’re also exposed to oxidants in your daily life.
 So you do your part by eating blueberries and maybe taking Vitamin C when you’re sick.

 Glutathione is recognized as the master antioxidant in the cell.
-We are deficient due to environmental factors like stress, infections, aging, air pollution, GMO’s, etc. Researchers are showing that glutathione is an important predictor of longevity (31, 32).
+We are deficient due to environmental factors like stress, infections, aging, air pollution, GMO’s, etc.

 You might be asking: can I mainline glutathione into my bloodstream and live forever?
 It’s not quite that simple.

 That being said, the production and availability glutathione is largely based on glycine.
 Yes the same glycine from collagen that I keep harping on.

 It is one of the three amino acids that your body uses to create this master antioxidant.
 In fact, glycine supplementation is shown to directly increase glutathione in your cells (33).

 If you’re not getting enough glycine, then your body is not turning over new collagen and glutathione status is suboptimal.
 These have major implications for your body’s exposure to oxidative stress (37).

 Oxidative stress also explains why we get asthma.
 Glutathione is crucial to the fluidity of mucus in your body.
 Sounds gross but bear with me.
 You get respiratory issues when the mucus in your respiratory tract is not fluid enough.

 Proper levels of glutathione is protective against asthma and other lung conditions (40).
 If you want to live a long and healthy life, you should be paying attention to your glutathione status.